christytan/OCI-GoldenGate/workshops/atp-d/LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md

 ## Required Artifacts

--  Access to an Oracle Cloud Infrastructure account
+- An Oracle Cloud Infrastructure account.

-- A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace
+- A pre-provisioned instance of Oracle Developer Client image in an application subnet.
+Refer to [Lab5](LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md)

-- A pre-provisioned instance of dedicated autonomous database
+- A pre-provisioned dedicated autonomous database instance.
+Refer to [Lab 4](./LabGuide400ProvisioningdatabasesonyourdedicatedAutonomousInfrastructure.md)

+- A network that provides connectivity between the application and database subnets.
+Refer to [Lab1](./LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md)

 ## Steps

 ### **STEP 1: SSH into Oracle Cloud Developer image and clone Node application**

-- Login to your Oracle Cloud Infrastructure account and click on **Menu** and select **Compute** and **Instances**
+- Login to your Oracle Cloud Infrastructure account select **Compute** —>  **Instances** from top left menu

 ![](./images/800/Compute1.png)